Image Courtesy of DPR Construction

 The research will be presented at Greenbuild Conference & Expo as “Reuse Matters: Doubling Down on Carbon Savings” by Megan White of Integral Group, Larry Strain of Siegel & Strain Architects, and Ted van der Linden of DPR Construction on Thursday, November 19th, 2015 at 1:30 PM EST in Washington, DC.

 Through a whole building lifecycle analysis (LCA) of DPR Construction’s San Francisco Office, the team tracked “total carbon” emissions of the net-positive energy performing retrofitted building.
-Key findings include but not limited to:
+Key findings include but are not limited to:

-- Saved/avoided carbon of nearly 70% reduction associated with building material supply chain when compared between a new construction and significantly reused existing building structure.
+- Saved/avoided carbon of nearly 70% reduction associated with building material supply chain when compared between new construction and significantly reused existing building structure.
 Therefore: Reuse to the maximum amount possible, and renovate to be net positive whenever conditions allow.

-- Carbon emissions evaluated over a 20 year time span, rather than a typically evaluated 50 year life span, better demonstrate the effectiveness of reuse coupled with ZNE performance at reducing CO2e emissions in the near term.
+- Carbon emissions evaluated over a 20-year time span, rather than a typically evaluated 50-year life span, better demonstrate the effectiveness of reuse coupled with ZNE performance at reducing CO2e emissions in the near term.

 - ‘Time value of Carbon’ is a critical missing link in the global picture of climate change and signals the need for changes in climate action policy that prioritize deconstruction and reuse over demolition.

 - Carbon emissions associated with construction phase activities – equipment, electricity use, etc. – are still a big unknown and of interest to the team for future studies.

 - Please join us to fill the gaps in the research!
 Contact Megan White: [email protected], 510-663-2070.